andy021422/andy021422/README.md

 - 👋 Hi, I’m @andy021422
-- 👀 I’m interested in progamation
+- 👀 I’m interested in isabella
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning fazer leite na mamadeira pra criança n ter que chupar o peito da isabella
-- 💞️ I’m looking to collaborate on myself
+- 💞️ I’m looking to collaborate on vida com isabella
-- 📫 How to reach me anyways
+- 📫 How to reach me secso

 <!---
 andy021422/andy021422 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.